memfault/interrupt/_drafts/test-automation-renode.md

 repeatable and scalable way where expected values are compared against actual values.

-There are various forms of test automation, and they are usually run within or controlled by a continuous integration system, such as Jenkins, Github Actions, or CircleCI.
+There are various forms of test automation, and they are usually run under a continuous integration system, such as Jenkins, Github Actions, or CircleCI.

-- Software Unit Tests - Isolated tests which perform tests on a single module.
+- Software Unit Tests - Isolated tests which exercise a single module.
   Usually run on the host machine and sometimes on an emulator or real device.
-- Integration Tests - Tests that perform tests on a collection of modules that interact with each other
+- Integration Tests - Tests that exercise a collection of modules that interact with each other
 - End-to-end Tests - Tests that exercise an entire technical stack end-to-end.
-  These tests would usually communicate with some sort of backend in the cloud or mobile phone.
+  These tests would usually communicate with some sort of backend in the cloud or a mobile phone.

-These types of testing are not limited entirely to software, as hardware can be tested in similar ways.
+These testing approaches are not limited entirely to software, as hardware can be tested in similar ways.
 "Hardware unit testing" is a concept where individual pieces of the larger hardware board are put under test to ensure the chip itself behaves correctly.
 Integration tests and end-to-end tests can also be performed